Foxy/foxy-cloudflare-membership-site/README.md

 | `FX_REDIRECT` | The URL an unauthenticated user must be redirected to.
 This is should be the URL where you have the `<foxy-customer-portal>` tag. | '/login' |
 | `FX_OMIT` | If you wish the worker to remove any tags with the attribute `data-restricted` if the user is not authenticated.| "true" any other value is considered false |

+### Configure your Domain

+If your domain is not yet using Cloudflare's services, log in to your Cloudflare's account, click the "Add site" button and follow the instructions.

+Please note that to use this service you will need to configure your domain to use Cloudflare's nameservers.

+When your domain is active, access your domain configuration page by clicking its box in your Cloudflare panel, then click the "Workers" button and finally click the "Add route" button.

+This interface will allow you to choose to which pages in your site the worker will be active.

+**This worker should be active in all pages you wish to restrict access.**

+Example:

+Use `customer/*` to protect pages such as `customer/members-only-products` and `customer/reach-out`.

+Be careful with trailing slashes when setting your routes.
+[Learn more about matching behaviour of routes](https://developers.cloudflare.com/workers/platform/routes#matching-behavior)

 #### Setting your JWT Shared Secret